Limitation of Characterizing Implicit Regularization by Data-independent Functions: Overlapping Recipes

 \section{Overlapping Recipes}

-Inspired by above concrete examples, in this section, we provide two general recipes which produce rich classes of one-hidden-neuron NNs whose GF trajectories realize the corresponding mechanisms, thus cannot be fully characterized by a type of or all data-independent functions.
+In this section, we realize the overlapping mechanisms in Section \ref{Section Overlapping mechanisms and examples} by providing two general recipes which produce rich classes of one-hidden-layer NNs, none of which can be (fully) characterized by a type of, or all data-independent functions.
+These recipes are exactly inspired by our numerical examples above; in fact, they can be viewed as generalizations of them.